vfarcic/devops24/manuscript/08-jenkins-cd.md

   namespace: {{ .Release.Namespace }}
 ```

 That definition holds no mysteries.
 It is a very similar one as those we used before.
-The first two entries provide permissions Jenkins builds need for running in the same Namespace while the third is meant to allow builds to interact with tiller running `kube-system`.
-You can see that through the `namespace` set to `kube-system` and the reference to the `ServiceAccount` in the Namespace where we'll install this Chart.
+The first two entries provide permissions Jenkins builds need for running in the same Namespace, while the third is meant to allow builds to interact with tiller running `kube-system`.
+You can see that through the `namespace` entry that is set to `kube-system`, and through the reference to the `ServiceAccount` in the Namespace where we'll install this Chart.

 All in all, this chart is a combination of custom templates meant to provide permissions and a set of requirements that will install the applications our production environment needs.
-For now, those requirements are only two applications (ChartMuseum and Jenkins) and we are likely going to expand it later on with additional ones.
+For now, those requirements are only two applications (ChartMuseum and Jenkins) and we are likely going to expand it later with additional ones.

-I already mentioned that `values-orig.yaml` is too generic and that we should update it with the cluster address before we convert it into `values.yaml` the Chart expects to have.
+I already mentioned that `values-orig.yaml` is too generic and that we should update it with the cluster address before we convert it into `values.yaml`.
 That's our next mission.

 ```bash
 ADDR=$LB_IP.nip.io